justinchoi001/liferay-learn-0/commerce/user-guide/content/pages/cart/README.md

 The Cart page is a required page that allows users to manage the contents of their cart.
 There are three associated widgets: _Cart_, _Cart Summary_, _Mini Cart_.

-**Cart** displays the content of the cart.
+**Cart** displays the contents of the cart.
 The widget contains the _Update_ button to change the quantity and _Delete_ to remove the item from the cart.

 **Cart Summary** displays the cart's subtotal, any applicable taxes, the total amount, and the _Checkout_ button.